-The best place to start, is looking at how much interest you’ll be charged on debt versus how much interest you’ll earn through saving.
+Look at how much interest you’ll be charged on debt versus how much interest you’ll earn through saving.

-It’s typically best to clear debt from short-term borrowing options like credit cards, store cards and overdrafts as quickly as you can.
+It’s typically best to clear debt from short-term borrowing options like credit cards, store cards, and overdrafts as quickly as you can.

 But until then, having the balance available through a credit card can, at least, help put your mind at ease and bring you closer to managing your finances.